KAKDH/edition_TEX_XML/README.md

 # edition_TEX_XML

 This folder contains data and scrips associated with the publication of the text critical edition of Hrómundar sögur and conversion from TEX to XML.
+The scripts were created by Katarzyna Anna Kapitan and Böðvar Ólafsson in 2023.

 *BEFORE THE CONVERSION*